MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devapps/developing-a-universal-windows-platform-app-with-custom-capabilities.md

 When an UWP declares a custom capability in its app manifest, it will at a later point contain the SID form of the Custom capability in its process token at runtime.
-By default, RPC endpoints don’t allow UWP’s (AppContainer processes) to connect to them so some security must be set at the endpoint to allow access to UWP’s with the correct Custom capabilities.
+By default, a RPC endpoint doesn't allow UWP’s (AppContainer processes) to connect to them.
+A UWP app must have the appropriate Custom capabilities for access.
 The following steps are taken to do so:

 1. Convert the custom capability name to a SID

-2. Create a Security Descriptor to the SID of the Custom capability along with all other needed SID.
-For more information on creating a Security Descriptor follow the example[here](https://msdn.microsoft.com/en-us/library/windows/desktop/aa446595(v=vs.85).aspx).
+2. Create a Security Descriptor to the SID of the Custom capability along with all other needed SID's.
+For more information on creating a Security Descriptor follow the example [here](https://msdn.microsoft.com/en-us/library/windows/desktop/aa446595(v=vs.85).aspx).

-3. Create an RPC endpoint with the Security Descriptor from above.
+3. Create an RPC endpoint with the information from the Security Descriptor above.

 ### Granting Custom Capability Access to a Driver